dwilsondev/raw-framework-bare/README.md

 # Raw Framework Bare 2
-Raw Framework is a simple, easy to use PHP MVC framework.
+Raw Framework Bare is a simple, easy to use PHP MVC framework.

 ## Requirements
 Raw Framework requires at least PHP 7.0.0 or higher and works with PHP 8.